 Under these circumstances it is hardly surprising that the standards of Tang administration declined.
 A weakened court could not prevent corruption and incompetence from spreading throughout the civil service.
 These had their inevitable effect when, from the late 9th century onwards, large-scale peasant unrest broke out.

-Peasant rebellions started breaking out in the second half of the 9th century and one which broke out in 875 would last for seven years, affect the east, centre and south of the country, and in 881 seize the capital, Chang’an, itself.
+Peasant rebellions started breaking out in the second half of the 9th century and one which broke out in 875 would last for seven years, affect the east, center and south of the country, and in 881 seize the capital, Chang’an, itself.
 The Tang court again had to flee, and again it could only return with the aid of Turkish allies.
 From now on the emperors were mere pawns in the hands of rival warlords and foreign invaders.
 By 900 the dynasty was being propped up by a northern warlord called Zhu Wen (who had in fact come to power as one of the leaders of the great peasant rebellion of 875-82).

 In 907 Zhu Wen deposed the last Tang emperor and mounted the throne himself.
 This was the signal for rival warlords in central and southern China to declare their independence, and the Tang empire simply broke up as the by-now self-governing provinces becoming independent kingdoms.
 A large part of northern China, however, was occupied by a northern people called the Khitan, who established the Lao kingdom.

-The early Tang inherited from the Sui a well-functioning imperial bureaucracy which bound the provinces tightly to the centre, and which, thanks to the Sui’s re-instatement of the examination system, was increasingly staffed by officials of good education and high ability.
+The early Tang inherited from the Sui a well-functioning imperial bureaucracy which bound the provinces tightly to the center, and which, thanks to the Sui’s re-instatement of the examination system, was increasingly staffed by officials of good education and high ability.

 The early Tang emperors are noted for the respect they gave the advice given by their ministers.
 At the very heart of government a cabinet-style of decision-making prevailed, with emperor and ministers sitting down together and thrashing out solutions to the myriad problems which came before them for consideration.